forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 After observing, we can find a pattern that makes the problem equal to finding the longest common prefix of two numbers' binary representations.

+**318. Maximum Product of Word Lengths**:  Given a string array `words`, find the maximum value of `length(word[i]) * length(word[j])` where the two words do not share common letters.
+You may assume that each word will contain only lower case letters.
+If no such two words exist, return 0.

+Every word can be represented as a integer, with every letter corresponding to a bit.
+Similar problem: **1239.
+Maximum Length of a Concatenated String with Unique Characters**

 **371. Sum of Two Integers**: Calculate the sum of two integers a and b, but you are not allowed to use the operator + and -.

 Bit manipulation.
 Simulate addition with XOR, save the carry digits using bitwise AND.